 As people get older, their risk of osteoporosis rises.
 Osteoporosis is a disease that causes bones to become weak and brittle, which increases the risk of fractures (broken bones).
-Older adults also tend to lose muscle (a condition called sarcopenia).
+Exercise in adults and children of any age offers many benefits for bone.

 Doctors don't yet know the exact causes of fibromyalgia.
 Find out more about this muscle-pain & fatigue causing chronic disorder.